 At its core, estate planning is a gift to the loved ones that we leave behind.
+Whether you needs a family farm lawyer, a small plot of land that you want to leave to someone or a business succession plan, you need to have a will or trust in place for your family.
 As anyone who has ever had to deal with a poorly conceived estate plan can attest, leaving a mess for grieving loved ones to clean up is no gift at all.
 A comprehensive and fully integrated estate plan minimizes the burden on family and friends by proactively addressing the areas of potential confusion or conflict, thereby granting your loved ones the space to mourn without distraction.

-York County, South Carolina families can turn to my law firm, George T. Ligon II, Attorney at Law, LLC, for all of their estate planning needs.
+York County, South Carolina families can turn to my law firm, Ligon Business & Estate Law, for all of their estate planning needs.
 Whether you want to protect your family’s assets and create a trust or will, or create a plan for your family farm, hire me as your estate planning attorney.
 Reach out to me today in York County, South Carolina, and schedule a free consultation of your case.
-I also serve those in Chester County, Rock Hill, and Rock Mill, South Carolina.
+I also serve those in Chester County, Rock Hill, and Fort Mill, South Carolina.

 After a loved one passes away, the government may interfere with your family member’s properties and assets.
 The entire process can be dragged on and overwhelming, especially when dealing with it alone.
 That is why it is important to have an experienced estate planning attorney help you create a secure plan so that you can move forward with your life.
 Do not deal with the estate planning process alone and do not hesitate in reaching out to me today in York County, South Carolina.

 Difference Between Trusts & Wills

 There are different benefits to creating a will or a trust.
 As your estate planning attorney, I will help you and your loved ones make the right decision that will comfort your family for years to come.